Posted on October 19 2017

 • When the film arrives, we will inventory your archive and prepare a quote based on the specs provided on the digital mastering form.
 Each reel will get a twin check label which is a 4 digit number on the original film box or reel, and the matching 4 digit label will go on your paper work.
 The same 4 digit number will go on your new archival safe film box and on your hard drive.
 This is the way you can cross reference your material, and add any information that might be written that you want to identify

-• Our lab tech will hand clean your film, check splices, wrapping a new splice over any broken or weak ones instead of cutting the film so you do not loose a frame.
+• Our lab tech will hand clean your film, check splices, wrapping a new splice over any broken or weak ones instead of cutting the film so you do not lose a frame.
 We will replace the old leader with new archival safe leader.
 This process is part of our commitment to give you back your film as a proper archive.
 Clean film with new leader will increase the life of the film should you ever want to rescan it in the future.

 • For 8mm and Super8mm, we will combine smaller reels together scanning 200 feet at a time.
 This is how the material will be returned to you.
 The twin check number system is a cross reference system so you can identify the original reel to the new reel and the same number will be used on your data files so you know what the material is.